Declarative Sentence in English Grammar

 A positive declarative sentence is a statement that affirms or asserts a fact, providing straightforward information without expressing doubt, negation, or interrogation.

-These sentences make a clear and positive assertion about subject, conveying information in a direct and factual manner.
+These sentences make a clear and positive assertion about the subject, conveying information in a direct and factual manner.

 The Earth revolves around the sun.